True story of the Beestra Native Bee Nursery

-Maybe that’s only true for ten more minutes while we wait for some enormous monstrous giant huge mega corp to announce a breakthrough on the SuperBowl.
-But right now, at this moment, the Beestra does more to raise baby bees than any other product and it does it simply, safely, cheaply, without plastic, using recycled/recyclable materials in an easy-to-ship package.
+Ames and I believe the Beestra is the best native bee nursery you can buy.
+Maybe that’s only true for ten more minutes while we wait for some giant mega-corp to announce a breakthrough on the SuperBowl.
+But right now, the Beestra does more to raise baby bees than any other product and it does it simply, safely, cheaply, without plastic, using recycled/recyclable materials in an easy-to-ship package.

 Because the Beestra doesn’t look like any of the other ‘Bee Hotels’ on the market.
-None of them.
-Not a single one.
 The Beestra comes from a garage: the Mysterious Building 137 on our small Ozarks tree farm.
-And nobody has heard of us.

 It took a failure to get us here.

 We need pollinators on our farm, like all farms.
 After building a bunch of wooden bee hotels, we worked for almost a year to perfect and produce the radical BeeFoster Blue3 Native Bee Nursery.
-We talked to thousands of people at farm shows, Lawn&Garden shows, farmers markets and small group PowerPoints across our region.
+We talked to literally thousands of people at farm shows, Lawn&Garden shows, farmers markets and small gardener clubs across our region.

 Alas!
 The Blue3 was too large, too complicated and it used plastic fasteners.
 It needed a stand to support it and a separate corrugated box for shipping which was expensive.

 It actually did perform well, but people stayed away in droves.
-So, we shook the small-change cookie jar and worked for another year to fix every problem.
-We got advice from angry entomologists, the farmer’s market perambulators and our own experience to create the Beestra.
+So, we shook the small-change cookie jar and worked for another year to start over.
+We got advice from entomologists, the farmer’s market perambulators and our own experience to create the Beestra.

 Some people who install their Beestra will be disappointed.
 Most of the flying insects in Germany, for example, are dead and that is true of many countries including parts of the U.S. where bees suffer from habitat loss, pesticides, insecticides and lawn companies that kill everything that crawls or flies.
 If you mount a Beestra in the wrong place or if you live somewhere that lawn companies or chemical companies have sprayed deadly poisons in all directions, you will be disappointed.